COMBINE-lab/extended-single-cell-best-practices/jupyter-book/introduction/raw_data_processing.md

 %load_ext rpy2.ipython
 ```

-Then, we call the emptyDrops function to filter high qulaity cells.
+Next, we call the `emptyDrops` function to filter high qulaity cells.

 ```R
 # run in python